sookinoby/sentiment-analysis2/README.md

 ## Preparing the dataset and encoding
 We'll need to start with standard data-preparation tasks.
 We'll clean the data to remove URLs, special characters, etc. While you can also use the [nltk](http://www.nltk.org/) library to preprocess the text, in this case we'll use a custom function to clean the data.
 Once the data is cleaned, we need to form the vocabulary (all the unique words available in a dataset).

 Next, we need to identify the most common words in the review.
-This prevents rare words like 'director name, actor name' to influence the outcome of a classifier.
+This prevents relatively rare words like 'director name, actor name' to influence the outcome of a classifier.
 We also map each word(sorted by descending order based on the frequency of occurrence) to a unique number (`idx`) which is stored in a dictionary called word_dict.
 We also perform the inverse mapping from the idx to the word.
-We use a vocabulary of 5,000 words.
+We use a vocabulary of 5,000 words, i.e., we're only treating the most common 5,000 words as significant.
 The vocabulary size, sentence length, and embedding dimensions are also parameters and can be experimented with while building a neural network.
+We use a vocabulary size of 5000, sentence length of 500 words and embedding dimensions of size 50.

 ```python
 #some string preprocessing